PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-07 17:11:32
+Last updated: 2024-04-07 17:12:05
-Random Quote: We didn't choose this life, we're just living in it. - Number Five
+Random Quote: I'm telling you that there is. - Ulana Khomyuk